- This post contains affiliate links. Read more here.

 - Use with ScoopFree’s own crystal litter (lavender, original, or sensitive)—it’s lightweight and doesn’t track outside the litter box

 - A health counter (included) monitors how often your pet uses the box so you can see any changes in litter box habits

 This flushable litter box is quite pricey, but ideal for people who don’t want to deal with heavy, messy, expensive cat litter ever again.
 The initial set-up involves connecting the CatGenie to the cold water line in your bathroom or laundry and then connecting its waste tube to a nearby drain.
 Like all automatic litter boxes, it also needs to be plugged into a power outlet.
 The good news is that in most cases, all this can be done by a homeowner—no plumber needed.

 Once the CatGenie is in place, your cat is ready to use the washable granules that will feel like familiar litter.
 After your cat has used the granules, the CatGenie rinses them with water and a cat-safe sanitizing solution.
 Liquids and solids rinsed from the granules are flushed to the nearby drain.
 (You will have to flush the toilet.)
 Finally, the reusable granules are heated and dried—and ready for your cat’s next visit.
 Your only maintenance cost will be replacing the sanitizer cartridges.

 - Ideal for one to two (but no more than three) average-sized cats that are at least 6 months old

 - Washes and dries reusable litter granules

-- Uses water and a cat-safe sanitizer solution to flush waste and wash granules
+- Uses water and a cat-safe sanitizer solution (on cartridge included) to flush waste and wash granules

 Another automatic raking litter box, the LitterMaid rakes waste into a carbon filtered disposable waste receptacle until you’re ready to dispose of it.
 Reviewers recommend putting a plastic bag around the waste receptacle to make it last longer.
 Some warn that the unit is quite noisy.